Many people cringe at the thought of investing in localization because of just that… the investment.

 Things always seem more complicated than they are, so don't keep putting it off; a simple review of your style guide and glossary before each product update, and a little look at the terms stored in your translation memory once or twice a year should do the trick.
 This way, you clear out any terms that are no longer in line with your brand, avoiding hefty review stages when projects are complete.
 There is no point in having a large translation memory to cut down on quote costs, only to spend money fixing every translation.

 You know what they say... tidy translation memory, tidy mind!

 I haven't included this point to suggest that 100% matches never need to be reviewed... because they do.
-Contrary to popular believe, it is important to think logically about this rather than decide that because something shows up as a 100% match, it can simply be discarded from translation... because it has already been translated before, right?
+Contrary to popular belief, it is important to think logically about this rather than deciding that because something shows up as a 100% match, it can simply be discarded from translation... because it has already been translated before, right?

 - If you are translating highly technical information that is unlikely to change context e.g. updates to user manuals or technical documentation